-Over the last two years, the Board of Education has developed a Student Outcomes Focused Governance Plan tailored to ensure that every Board decision is focused on students.
-The 2022-2023 budget aligns the district's resources with the Board's priorities as defined in the 2021 Goals and Guardrails document.
+Over the last two years, the Board of Education has adopted a Student Outcomes Focused Governance Plan to ensure that every Board decision is focused on students.
+The 2022-2023 budget aligns the district's resources with the Board's priorities as outlined in the 2021 Goals and Guardrails document.